fpcorso/data-blog/content/pages/about.md

 Authors: Frank Corso
 Summary: Want to know more about Frank Corso?
 Check out his about page!

 Hey there!
-My name is Frank Corso and it is a pleasure to meet you.
-My career in tech started a long time again back in high school with this:
+My name is Frank Corso, and it is a pleasure to meet you.
+My tech career started a long time ago, back in high school with this:

 ![My Xbox game called "A Game of Hockey"]({static}/images/a-game-of-hockey-vasculus.jpg)